neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 6. Lessons learned

     - There are various ways and methods organizations and individuals try to improve their APIs and update process.
-Different organizations/devices will have different needs from each API
+Different organizations/devices will have different needs from each API.

+7. Implications for practice:

+    - This study surrounding ACR is useful for other organizations to consider for updating and improving their APIs for stakeholders in a more efficient manner.

+8. Implications for research:

+   - Other organizations could look at this model to see if there are ways they may tweak it or approve the process.

 H. Kwon, J. Ahn, S. Choi, J. Siewierski, P. Kosko and P. Szydelko, "An Experience Report of the API Evolution and Maintenance for Software Platforms," 2018 IEEE International Conference on Software Maintenance and Evolution (ICSME), Madrid, 2018, pp. 587-590.
 doi: 10.1109/ICSME.2018.00034